tsimps/midterm-project/README.md

 * Integrate material design library with everything
 * Write a congestion rating formula that considers the avg speed and the volatility to produce a congestion score
 * Add popups across platform to aid user comprehension
-* Look at custom styling a MapBoxStyle with BSL/MFL
 * Add an opening card
-* Change Broad & Olney slide to allow user to choose one of ~4 major transfer Nodes
-  * Also needs to show BSL
+* Add some feature to slide 2 to make it more informative
-  * Needs to show routes better
+  * show routes that shop at the stop selected?
-  * The next slide isn't great
+* Rebuild slide 3

 ## TO DONE
 * [DONE] Hide/show buttons and user input